MSIA/msia423-manish/README.md

 * I3E2
 * I3E3

+<!-- toc -->
 ## Setting the environment variables
-<!-- toc -->
-As a
+As a first step the environment variables need to be set.
+Please change the place holder values in the .mysqlconfig and .awsconfig files.
+Next run the following commands :

+`echo 'source .awsconfig' >> ~/.bashrc source ~/.bashrc echo 'source .mysqlconfig' >> ~/.bashrc source ~/.bashrc`

 ----------------------------------------------------------------------------------------------------------------------------------------